-All pre-business, business, and CIS majors are advised in the Hasan School of Business.
+All pre-business students, business majors, and CIS majors are advised in the Hasan School of Business.
 Students are required to meet with an HSB advisor each term to plan their course schedules for the upcoming term.
 In addition, consulting with an advisor is necessary in declaring a business major, applying for an internship and filing a graduation planning sheet.